 Everyone has ups and downs in their mood or feelings of “moodiness” once in a while.
-When these ups and downs begin to interfere with normal everyday activities such as school, work, and relationships, there may be a problem.
+When these ups and downs involve extreme emotions and begin to interfere with normal everyday activities such as school, work, and relationships, there may be a problem.
 A person with Bipolar Disorder experiences unusual and extreme shifts in mood, energy levels, and behaviors all at one time.
-These changes are called “episodes.”
-Read on to learn more about Bipolar Disorder.
+These changes are called “episodes,” and they usually last for days at a time.

 What is Bipolar Disorder?

 There are two main types of Bipolar Disorders – Bipolar I and Bipolar II.
 With both types, there are manic episodes and depressive episodes.
 There may be mixed episodes with both mania and depression but this is not as common.
 Symptoms occur every day and last at least one to two weeks and often last longer.
-If a person only experiences depression, they do not have Bipolar Disorder.
+If a person experiences depression and no manic episodes, they do not have Bipolar Disorder.